Micro injection molding: Machine used for micro injection molding

 In the 1980s, micro injection molding techniques utilized traditional injection molding, but no dedicated machines were available until the mid-1990s.
-Currently, commercial micro molding systems are produced from Milacron, Arburg and Sumitomo Demag as micro injection units for regular machines.
-At the same time, Wittmann Battenfeld, Babyplast and Desma are manufacturers of dedicated micro injection moulding machines.
+Currently, commercial micro molding systems are produced from Milacron, Arburg, and Sumitomo Demag as micro injection units for regular machines.
+At the same time, Wittmann Battenfeld, Babyplast and Desma are manufacturers of dedicated micro injection molding machines.

 Milacron developed two types of micro injection units: